AILab-FOI/PriAna/README.md

 Pre-built binaries
 ------------------
-A pre-built binary is available for Windows (will be online soon): http://ai.foi.hr/priana-win.zip
+A pre-built binary is available for Windows: http://ai.foi.hr/priana-win.zip

 As well as for Linux (Ubuntu):